Scalable Kernel Quantile Regression: A Preconditioned Augmented Lagrangian Method: Numerical experiments

 \subsection{Synthetic data}

-We first compare our ALM, fastKQR, and Gurobi under various parameter settings and dimensions using synthetic data.
-We adopt the procedure in \cite{yuan2006gacv} to generate the data.
-First, let $x_i=(X_i^1,X_i^2)\in\mathbb{R}^{2}$, and $X_1^{i}$ and $X_2^{i}$ drawn from Uniform $(0, 1)$.
-Then, the corresponding output $y_i$ is generated as follows:
+We first evaluate the performance of PALM-KQR, fastKQR, and Gurobi under various parameter settings and problem dimensions using synthetic data.
+Additionally, to explicitly assess the impact of our proposed preconditioning strategy, we evaluate NALM-KQR, a baseline variant of our framework that solves the inner linear systems using the standard CG method without preconditioning.

-where $\varepsilon$ is drawn from the standard normal distribution.
-We consider the case with kernel function being the radial basis kernel $k(x,y)=\exp(-\gamma \|x-y\|_2^2)$ with different kernel width.
-In this test, we set dimensions $n$ and the quantile parameter $\tau$ by
+We adopt the data generation procedure described in \cite{yuan2006gacv}.
+Specifically, let the input vector be $x_i = (x_{i,1}, x_{i,2})^\top \in \mathbb{R}^2$, where the components $x_{i,1}$ and $x_{i,2}$ are independently drawn from the uniform distribution on the interval $[0,1]$.
+The corresponding response $y_i$ is generated as follows: